-Seven-hundred and eighty (780) mortgage loans (the "Purchase Population") were purchased during the period between August 2015 and May 2016, and 198 mortgage loans (the "Due Diligence Sample") were selected for review by the Diligence Provider.
+885 mortgage loans (the "Purchase Population") were purchased during the period between May 2016 and September 2016 and 222 mortgage loans (the "Due Diligence Sample") were selected for review by the Diligence Provider.
 The Due Diligence Sample included at least one loan from each state that has anti-predatory lending laws that may result in assignee liability.
 The Due Diligence Sample was assessed by both the Diligence Provider and Freddie Mac as described herein.
 The review by Freddie Mac was completed in accordance with its quality control process described under "- Freddie Mac Quality Control Process".

-Each of the 198 mortgage loans in the Due Diligence Sample (approximately 25.4% of the Purchase Population by loan count) was subject to a credit review, an appraisal review and a data integrity review.
-In addition, 31 mortgage loans (approximately 4.0% of the Purchase Population by loan count) were subject to an additional review for compliance with laws that may result in assignee liability and for compliance with laws that restrict points and fees (the "Compliance Review Sample").
+Each of the 222 mortgage loans in the Due Diligence Sample (approximately 25.1% of the Purchase Population by loan count) was subject to a credit review, an appraisal review and a data integrity review.
+In addition, 20 mortgage loans (approximately 2.3% of the Purchase Population by loan count) were subject to an additional review for compliance with laws that may result in assignee liability and for compliance with laws that restrict points and fees (the "Compliance Review Sample").
 The compliance review did not include examination of documents to ensure that the mortgage loans in the Compliance Review Sample comply with all local, state and federal laws.

-Three of the mortgage loans in the Due Diligence Sample were identified as having underwriting defects; therefore, three mortgage loans were excluded from the Mortgage Pool as a result of the Diligence Provider Review.
-Certain of the mortgage loans included in the Due Diligence Sample have prepaid since they were selected for the Due Diligence Sample.
-Other mortgage loans in the Purchase Population have also prepaid since they were they were purchased by Freddie Mac.
+None of the mortgage loans in the Due Diligence Sample were identified by the Diligence Provider as having underwriting defects; therefore, no mortgage loans were excluded from the Mortgage Pool as a result of the Diligence Provider Review.
+However, certain of the mortgage loans included in the Due Diligence Sample have prepaid since they were selected for the Due Diligence Sample.
+Other mortgage loans in the Purchase Population have also prepaid since they were purchased by Freddie Mac.
+Five (5) mortgage loans were excluded from the Mortgage Pool as a result of the Freddie Mac quality control review process, which determined that such mortgage loans had underwriting defects.